quartiq/stabilizer/docs/pages/getting-started.md

 ---

 # Getting Started
+{: .no_toc }

 There are a number of steps that must be completed when first getting started with Stabilizer.
+1. Update the Stabilizer Application
     1. Set parameters in the firmware source code, such as IP addresses and sampling rate.
     1. Build the application by compiling the source code.
     1. Upload the application and programming it onto the device.
 1. Set up MQTT for telemetry and configuration.

 The following sections will walk you through completing each of these steps.

-# Program Stabilizer
+# Update Stabilizer

 Firmware is compiled and loaded onto Stabilizer to program a specific application.